malolk/glue/README.md

 ```
 INSTALL_DIR=<the header and library install path that you specify> ./build.sh

+Note: INSTALL_DIR should be absolute path.
+When no install directory specified,
-Note: Headers and static library will be installed into **release-install** directory in default while you didn't specify any install directory.
+Headers would be installed into source_dir/include, while static libraries would
+be installed into source_dir/lib.
 ```

 - specify build type(debug or release)